MeisaChi/Unit3_repo/Project/Project3.md

 ## Success criteria
-1. The application will be a well-designed GUI, with a login screen, sign-up screen, home screen, table screen and a adding screen.
+1. The application will be a well-designed GUI, with availability to access the login screen, sign-up screen, home screen, table screen and an adding screen.
 2. The application allows the user to login and logout, or register and the user data will be stored in a database.
 3. The user information (password) in the database will be securely stored, encrypted using a hash system.
 The password will also be longer than 6 letters.
 4. The application will allow the user enter all attributes (category, brand, size, color, description, condition) for an item and add an item into the database